-The second half begins with George Gershwin’s Piano Concerto in F, performed by Ayane Nakajima.
-A cornerstone of American music, the concerto fuses classical structure with jazz harmony and rhythmic drive, channeling the energy of 1920s New York.
-Following the concerto, Ayane Nakajima exits the stage to welcome special guest artist Eunike Tanzil, who performs her original work Pink Sakura.
-This tender and expressive piece is the second single from Tanzil’s upcoming debut album The First of Everything, to be released on Deutsche Grammophon.
-Reflecting on formative life experiences, the piece embodies her signature blend of orchestral minimalism and cinematic storytelling.
-Ayane Nakjima returns to the stage with Spirited Away Suite, transporting audiences into the magical and otherworldly soundscape of one of Studio Ghibli’s most beloved films.
-The evening concludes with My Neighbor Totoro, celebrating childlike wonder, innocence, and the enduring joy of imagination.
+After intermission, the program turns to the U.S. premiere of Variations on a Raindrop by Chinese New Zealand composer Simon J. Li.
+Through delicate phrasing and lyrical transparency, the work captures the meditative stillness and quiet awe of falling rain.
+George Gershwin’s Piano Concerto in F follows, performed by Ayane Nakajima.
+A cornerstone of American music, the concerto fuses classical structure with jazz harmony and rhythmic drive, channeling the vibrant spirit of 1920s New York.
+Guest artist Eunike Tanzil then takes the stage once again to perform the world premiere of her original work Pink Sakura, a tender and expressive piano solo from her upcoming debut album The First of Everything, to be released on Deutsche Grammophon.
+Ayane Nakajima returns to lead the orchestra in the Spirited Away Suite, transporting audiences into the magical and otherworldly soundscape of one of Studio Ghibli’s most beloved films.
+The evening closes with My Neighbor Totoro, celebrating childlike wonder, innocence, and the enduring joy of imagination.

 Located in the heart of San Gabriel's historic Mission District, the San Gabriel Mission Playhouse is a beautifully preserved Spanish-style theater that has been a cornerstone of the community since 1927.